 Tirta Empul Temple Entrance Fee

-The entrance is Rp 50.000 per ticket.
-As in many other holy sites in Bali, visitors are required to wear respectful clothing.
-Both to cover shoulder and sarong to cover the knee.
-Planning to do the bathing ritual.
-Make sure to bring another sarong to change the wet one after the bath.
+The international tourist entrance fee is Rp50.000 for one person.
+Similar to other holy sites in Bali, visitors are required to wear clothing that covers the shoulder and a sarong to cover the knee.
+Planning to do the bathing ritual, Melukat.
+Make sure to bring another sarong to change the wet one after bathing.

 |Tirta Empul Temple Entrance Fee|

-As the busiest temple in the region, the Tirta Empul Temple has more than enough facilities.
-Bathroom and parking are available (one parking ticket Rp 5000).
-Lockers to put belonging while visitors bath available for rent.
-Each at Rp 10,000.
+As the busiest temple around the island.
+Obviously, Tirta Empul temple has adequate facilities.
+Bathroom and parking are available with a parking ticket cost of Rp5.000.
+Lockers to put belonging is available for rent with an additional fee of Rp20.000.
 Restaurants and gift shops are plenty just outside the temple premises.

 How To Get To Tirta Empul Temple

-The route from Ubud is as follows: Ubud – Tampaksiring Street – continue to Ir.
-Soekarno Street -take the right turn to Tirta Street, where the temple is located.
-The journey takes only 30 minutes from Ubud downtown.
+The route from Ubud is as follows: Ubud – Tampaksiring street continues to Ir.
+Soekarno street.
+Then take the right turn to Tirta street, where the temple is located.
+To point out, the trip will take 30 minutes from Ubud downtown.